What do shoppers really think about retail technology?

 To make it even more confusing, it seems like every month there is a new “disruptive” technology that is going to transform the retail experience.
 Things like augmented reality (AR), self-service retail, and drone/robot delivery have great potential.
 But, experts agree that the technology changing retail is not the overhyped stuff of tomorrow, but the more mundane things that are happening today.

 In late 2017, SOTI conducted a survey in North America to gauge consumer attitudes toward technology and how it affects their shopping experience.
-As expected, technology that shopping faster and easier is in high demand.
+As expected, the technology that makes shopping faster and easier is in high demand.

 - 67% of the respondents are more likely to shop at a store that integrates technology into the shopping experience.